Kent C. Berridge: Addiction

-Berridge and colleague Dr. Terry Robinson have formulated a contemporary theory of addiction called the Incentive Sensitization Theory of Addiction.
+Berridge and colleague Terry Robinson have formulated a contemporary theory of addiction called the Incentive Sensitization Theory of Addiction.
 According to this theory, drug addiction develops from a sensitization of the mesolimbic dopamine system.
 Dopamine normally functions to attribute incentive salience to stimuli associated with rewards like food and sex, and triggers reward “wanting”.
 Drugs hijack this “wanting” system.
 Following repeated use of drugs, the dopamine system becomes hyper-responsive and drug cues become hyper-salient.
 This means drug cues are nearly impossible for addicts to ignore, and when they are encountered they can lead to intense cravings and/or relapse.
 This sensitized cue-triggered drug 'wanting' can persist for years after an addict quits drugs, and long after drug withdrawal has ceased.
 This fact may account for the tendency of former addicts to relapse to drug use after quitting, sometimes even after many years of abstinence.

 Dopamine

 Berridge and Robinson helped redefine the role of mesolimbic dopamine in the brain, which had previously been viewed as a pleasure neurotransmitter.
 Dopamine is no longer widely regarded as a pleasure transmitter.
 Instead, dopamine is thought to mediate reward, that is, to attribute incentive salience to reward-associated stimuli.